 Designing minimally has been my most enjoyable challenge so far, but how do you make an already visibly simple garment stand out by stripping away more?

-Straightening pockets and angular stitching lines came first; giving it a future-focused look.
+Straightening pockets and angular stitching lines came first.
 I thought of stitching patterns for the back pockets, but immediately dismissed the idea as I couldn't find a pattern I didn't hate.
-The lightbulb came when digging my hand into my right pocket for my phone one day.
+The lightbulb came when digging my hand into my right pocket one day.

 Hidden just below the surface; there lies the watch pocket.
 Originally made for workers to store their time-keeper, no need to explain why it's now redundant.
 I played with a couple of positions to find the most ergonomic placement and so, the Commuter Pocket was born.
 By simply moving an existing feature, I found a way to add a little flavour and some current function to the jeans.
 I didn't know how useful a tiny pocket would be until I started trying to find things to put in it.
 It's a great place to keep your change, keys, fob, memory cards, etc.

 I just bought AirPods and found they fit nicely in there too.
 Thanks Apple...